 - Completion of the Research Certificate Curriculum.
 Course/Workshop exemptions may be granted to those who have already completed and documented taking similar training courses.

 - Responsible Conduct of Research (RCR) and 2 Refresher Workshops

 - Completion of an Individual Development Plan (IDP), outlining one’s goals, progress, and accomplishments in their research training, to be evaluated and discussed by the PI mentor.

-- Participation in the Forsyth Thursday Seminar Series and Friday Brainstorming Sessions.
+- Participation in the Forsyth Thursday Seminar Series, Wednesday Journal Clubs, and Friday Brainstorming Sessions.

 - Presentation of Research upon completion of one’s time in the program, at a meeting open to the Forsyth Community.

 Admission to the program will be on a rolling basis.
-Interested applicants should fill out the RTC application form, and send the completed form, with a current Curriculum Vitae or Resume, to the Program Coordinator, John Kropowensky at firstname.lastname@example.org.
+Interested applicants should fill out the RTC application form, and send the completed form, with a current Curriculum Vitae or Resume, to the Program Coordinator, Kazuo Imaizumi at email@example.com.